 Not really.
 Typical cloud computing systems are built using standard computing hardware that is optimized for economical performance rather than for speed.
 By contrast, High Performance Computing (HPC) systems tend to provide high-end processors, providing some combination of large numbers of cores, lots of memory, high-performance inter-processor communication and high performance disk I/O.

 Despite this, a lot of computational tasks that run on HPC systems will run just fine on a cloud computing facility.
 If you want advice on this, please contact QRIScloud support, and we can arrange for an eResearch Analyst to look at your computational problem, and help you figure our the best way to address them.

-The NeCTAR Research Cloud is a federation of cloud computing facilities located in each of the Australian State capital cities, and Canberra.
+The NeCTAR Research Cloud is a federation of cloud computing facilities.
 The infrastructure is implemented and managed using the OpenStack cloud computing framework.

 "OpenStack is a set of software tools for building and managing cloud computing platforms for public and private clouds.
 Backed by some of the biggest companies in software development and hosting, as well as thousands of individual community members, many think that OpenStack is the future of cloud computing.
 OpenStack is managed by the OpenStack Foundation, a non-profit which oversees both development and community-building around the project" - source.

 A NeCTAR RC project consists of a collection of resources (Instances, Objects, Volumes and so forth) that project members can use.
 A project is managed by a project manager (who controls who the members are) and has an associate NeCTAR Allocation; see below.
 (Refer to FAQ 4.1 for explanations of "Instance", "Objects" and "Volumes".)